 Admission: Adults ($5), Students ($3)

-*Disclaimer: We received free entry to this museum to provide a review.
+*Disclaimer: We received free entry to the Jack Hadley Black History Museum to provide a review.
 All opinions are my own.